andrejtrindade/star-splore/scraper/README.md

 - `featured_carts.html`: this file contains all collected information and links for every scraped cart.
 - `featured_carts.lua`: this file will be included by `star_splore.p8`.
 - `featured_carts_urls.txt`: this file contains download URLs for all scraped carts.
+This can be used to download them all with [Wget](https://www.gnu.org/software/wget/).

 ## Pyhton